Is Tamiflu Useful to COVID-19 Patients?

 Medical experts say the drug could make flu patients recover 12-24 hours earlier, compared to if they didn’t use any drug at all.

 Scientists in China have been trialing Tamiflu on people who have the COVID-19 virus since it currently has no cure.
 Surprisingly, some patients seem to improve after taking the medication.

-It appeared to reduce the rate at which the novel coronavirus replicate in some patients.
+It appeared to reduce the rate at which the novel coronavirus replicates in some patients.

 In a recent Chinese study involving four infected medical professionals who recovered, researchers made use of the drug.

-This, medical experts say, is surprising because Tamiflu was designed to work specifically on the flu virus.
+The medical experts were surprised because Tamiflu was designed to work specifically on the flu virus.

 Focus on drug repurposing

 Most scientists currently seem to think that a cure to SARS-CoV-2 is still years, maybe even decades, away.
 Attention, for now, is on finding new uses for existing drugs in order to contain the pandemic.